Things That Turned Out Bad – Bruce Banner Has a Rough Visit to the Y

 2. Marvel, at the time, had had, like, three gay characters ever appear in a comic book story (none of whom came off particularly well, like a lispy stool pigeon that Moon Knight got information from once and then called a “sissy”), so when you have basically no gay characters, to then have some of the first gay characters ever to appear in your comics appear as rapists?
 That’s a mistake.

-To recap, the point of this feature is to look at instances in comic book history where unfortunate choices were made – it is not to call Creator X a racist or Creator Y a homophobe or whatever.
-It’s just pointing out some mistakes they’ve made – it’s not a value judgment of the people involved, just pointing out where they made mistakes – hence the title, “Mistakes of a Past History.”
+To recap, the point of this feature is not to call Creator X a racist or Creator Y a homophobe or whatever.
+It’s just pointing out some mistakes they’ve made – it’s not a value judgment of the people involved, just pointing out where things turned out bad, hence the title.